Table of Contents

 Fluid Compartments of the Body

-There is normally a continuous exchange of body fluids and solutes with the external environment and different body compartments of the body.
+Normally, there is a continuous exchange of body fluids and solutes between the external environment and different compartments of the body.
 The properties of extracellular fluid (ECF) and intracellular fluid (ICF) are summarized in the following table:

-Total body fluid (42 Liters) is distributed into two compartments
+Total body fluid (42 L) is distributed into 2 compartments

 |Extracellular fluid (ECF)||Intracellular fluid (ICF)|